Determinantal computation of minimal local GADs: Conclusions and future directions

 \section{Conclusions and future directions}

-We have introduced an independent and complementary perspective to existing methods for the study of minimal GADs and their associated local algebras, showing that each approach is advantageous in different situations.
-With the determinantal method based on inverse systems, we reduced the computation of minimal supports to the symbolic rank minimization of a Hankel matrix, for which we designed and experimentally tested different strategies.
-We believe these minor-selection techniques could be further refined and optimized for special choices of $F$, which appears to be a promising avenue for future research in order to address forms with larger parameters.
+We have introduced an independent and complementary perspective to existing methods for the study of minimal local GADs, highlighting concrete cases where this new method allows for a finer analysis of the associated local algebras.
+This determinantal method, based on symbolic inverse systems, reduces the computation of minimal supports to the symbolic rank minimization of a Hankel matrix, for which we designed and experimentally tested different routines.
+We believe these minor-selection techniques could be further refined and optimized for special choices of $F \in \S_d$, which appears to be a promising avenue for future research in order to minimal GADs of forms with larger parameters $n$ and $d$.

-In \Cref{subsec:catalecticant}, we observed that the catalecticant matrices may be too small to recover the local GAD-rank of a form $F \in \S_d$.
+In \Cref{subsec:catalecticant}, we observed that catalecticant matrices may be too small to recover the local GAD-rank of a form $F$.
 However, when this rank is sufficiently small compared to $d$, these matrices should contain enough information to determine the local GAD-rank of $F$.
-Future work could focus on finding these conditions explicitly, inspired by the similar relation between cactus and catalecticant varieties found in \cite[Theorem 1.7]{BB14}.
+We believe it is worth investigating how to find these conditions explicitly, inspired by the similar relation between cactus and catalecticant varieties found in \cite[Thm.
+1.7]{BB14}.

 Another promising direction for future research is to adapt the present method to construct local schemes with a prescribed Hilbert function, similarly to \cite{BJMR18}, or more refined invariants such as a specified \emph{Jordan Degree Type} \cite{IMM22}.
-We note that the Hilbert function of both the Artinian local algebra (where the graded structure is given by the filtration of powers of the maximal ideal) and the projective punctual scheme (defined by the homogenization of the affine ideal) can be understood solely in terms of the matrix $\mathcal{I}_{F,x_0}$ (see, e.g., \cite{CI12} for the relationship between the local inverse system $\R'\contract f_{\ell}$ and the Hilbert function of the defining scheme).
+We note that the Hilbert functions of both the Artinian local algebra (where the graded structure is given by the filtration of powers of the maximal ideal) and the projective punctual scheme (defined by the homogenization of the affine ideal) can be understood solely in terms of the matrix $\mathcal{I}_{F,x_0}$ (see, e.g., \cite{CI12} for the relationship between the local inverse system $\R'\contract f_{\ell}$ and the Hilbert function of the defining scheme).

 Finally, it would be natural to investigate whether intrinsic constraints govern the distribution of local GAD-ranks.
-More precisely, given a finite sequence $(a_1, a_2, \ldots, a_m) \subset \N \cup \{\infty\}$, with $a_1 \in \{0,1\}$, one may ask whether there are positive integers $n,d$ and a form $F \in \S_d$ such that, for each $k$, the number of local GAD decompositions of $F$ of rank $k$ is exactly $a_k$.
+More precisely, given a finite sequence $(a_1, a_2, \ldots, a_m) \subset \N \cup \{\infty\}$, with $a_1 \in \{0,1\}$, one may ask whether there are positive integers $n,d$ and a form $F \in \S_d$ such that, for each $k$, the number of local GADs of $F$ of size $k$ is exactly $a_k$.